scotta451/80-days/README.md

 Here's my second commit.
 In this VCS commit, I will fix 80D-1

 Here's my third commit.
 In this VCS extended description, I will apply a comment and use a command

+OK - trying again.
+This should add a comment to issue 80D-3